vim-IDE/vim-IDE/README.md

 	- **vim-css3-syntax**: improved CSS3 support.
 	- **MatchTagAlways**: highlight tags couples.
 	- **vim-less**: support for less syntax.
+	- **bootstrap-snippets**: snippets for bootstrap.
+Autocomplete is activated by default.

 - Arduino development:
 	- **vim-arduino-ino**: provides keybindings and access to template like *arduino-ide*.
 Use *ino*.